-1.1 To update members on the 3MG skills and recruitment project which involved the Halton Employment Partnership handling the recruitment for the new Tesco chilled distribution centre and the Norbert Dentressangle recycling unit associated with it.

-1.2 To share with PPB members the 3MG Skills & Recruitment Evaluation Report and agree some recommendations. about future skills and recruitment support.
+- 1.1 To update members on the 3MG skills and recruitment project which involved the Halton Employment Partnership handling the recruitment for the new Tesco chilled distribution centre and the Norbert Dentressangle recycling unit associated with it. - 1.2 To share with PPB members the 3MG Skills & Recruitment Evaluation Report and agree some recommendations. about future skills and recruitment support.

-2.0 RECOMMENDATIONS: That
+2.0 RECOMMENDATIONS:

-- 1. the report be received; and - 2. consideration is given to how similar projects can take place in the future in light of the withdrawal of Working Neighbourhoods Funding.
+- i.
+That the report is received - ii.
+That consideration is given to how similar projects can take place in the future in light of the withdrawal of Working Neighbourhoods Funding.